xayahrainie4793/minimal-elements-of-the-prime-numbers/code/README.md

 * Family {8}3333335, its smallest prime is 8<sub>9</sub>3333335 (not minimal prime, since 8<sub>9</sub>33335 ◁ 8<sub>9</sub>3333335)
 * Family {8}33333335, it has no primes since all numbers are divisible by 2
 * Family {8}333333335, its smallest prime is 8333333335
-* Family {3}5, it has no primes since all numbers are divisible by either 2 or 5
+* Family {3}5, it has no primes since all numbers are divisible by either 2 or 5 (note: since we only count the primes > *b*, thus the prime 5 is not counted)
 * Family 8{3}5, its smallest prime is 8333333335

 and thus we found that the smallest prime in the non-simple family {8}{3}5 in base 9 is 8333333335